biharygergo/card-estimator/src/cli/data/20240601_exploring-different-estimation-techniques.md

 ## 10. Not Adapting the Process

 Every team is different, and so is every project.
-Be open to tweaking the planning poker process to better fit your team’s needs and dynamics.
+Be open to tweaking the planning poker process to better fit your team's needs and dynamics.

 ### Solutions: